vrindaprabhu/DataScience_Johns_Hopkins/Getting_and_Cleaning_Data/README.md

 ### Additional Information

-* Most importantly the scripts assues that the data is already present in the local directory for testing.
+* Most importantly the scripts assumes that the data is already present in the local directory for testing.
 * Information on the variables, the data, and any transformations or work performed to clean up the data can be found in CodeBook.md
 * Inertial Signals data is not used
 * Comments are welcome.